dams/dams.github.com/_posts/2011-04-30-migrating-to-jekyll.markdown

 * Typepad editor is not techie compatible
 * Typepad is a blog engine...

-An blog engines are not hype anymore :) Seriously, I was looking for something easy and simple, and compatible with my geek side.
+And blog engines are not hype anymore :) Seriously, I was looking for something easy and simple, and compatible with my geek side.

 Back in the days, I remember that I enjoyed a lot using